 In 2012, Portland’s hotel community united to create a new funding stream to enhance promotion of the Portland Region as a preferred destination for meetings, conventions and leisure travel.
 To accomplish this, Portland’s City Council passed an ordinance creating the Portland Tourism Improvement District (TID) on June 20, 2012.
+In June 2018, the City Council approved a new ordinance expanding the TID to include short-term rentals and hotels with fewer than 50 rooms.

 What is the TID?